longturn/freeciv21/docs/Modding/Rulesets/effects.rst

 Unit_Buy_Cost_Pct
     Percentage added to unit buy cost.

+Nuke_Improvement_Pct
+    Percentage chance that an improvement would be destroyed while nuking the city Only regular improvements (not wonders) are affected.
+Improvements protected from Sabotage (Eg: City Walls) aren't affected.

 Shield2Gold_Factor
     Factor in percent for the conversion of unit shield upkeep to gold upkeep.
 A value of 200 would transfer 1 shield upkeep to 2 gold upkeep.
 The range of this effect must be player or world.
 Note that only units